Dr. Arthur Zampella

 Named in tribute to West Milford’s first music teacher, Lola LaVerne Bevington, the festival included performances by the New Jersey Ballet and art presentations highlighting the work of local residents.

-Read Citation
+Read Resolution

 Medical World News Cover